View Melinda Mullinix's Obituary on fredericknewspost.com and share memories

 Born March 6, 1953 in Rockville, MD, Melinda was the daughter of the late Arthur Mey and Dorothy Mey-Mullinix.
 Melinda had several office jobs, as a flood insurance adjuster, medical assistant and phlebotomist.
 She enjoyed shopping, her grandchildren, her family, and traveling with her friend Linda.

-Surviving, in addition to her loving husband, are three children, Dewayne Hanes & wife Monica, Joseph Mullinix & wife Roxanne, and Robert Mullinix & wife Heather; grandchildren, Amanda Hanes, Anthony Hanes, Marilyn Hanes, Ashton Szita, and Reagan Mullinix; sisters, Lorraine Lawson & husband Billy and Sereta Sparkman & husband Hal; brother, Brian Mey & wife Daniella; brother-in-law, Gene Mullinix & wife Vickie; nine nieces & nephews, and many cousins, friends and other relatives.
+Surviving, in addition to her loving husband, are three children, Dewayne Haines & wife Monica, Joseph Mullinix & wife Roxanne, and Robert Mullinix & wife Heather; grandchildren, Amanda Haines, Anthony Haines, Marilyn Haines, Ashton Szita, and Reagan Mullinix; sisters, Lorraine Lawson & husband Billy and Sereta Sparkman & husband Hal; brother, Brian Mey & wife Daniella; brother-in-law, Gene Mullinix & wife Vickie; nine nieces & nephews, and many cousins, friends and other relatives.

 A memorial service will be held at 11:00 AM on Thursday, February 13th at Resthaven Funeral Home, 9501 Catoctin Mountain Hwy. in Frederick, MD.
 In lieu of flowers, donations may be made to the ()